-During the compulsory education period, parents may consider that it is in their child's best interests to participate in education or training options other than full-time enrolment in a school.
+During the compulsory education period, you may consider that it is in your child's best interests to participate in education or training options other than full-time enrolment in a school.

-- If a child wishes to leave school before the end of Year 10, parents or legal guardians must obtain the Minister for Education and Training's approval for an exemption from full-time schooling.
+If your child wants to leave school before the end of Year 10, you (the parent or legal guardian) must get the Minister for Education's approval for an exemption from full-time schooling.

-- If a child wishes to leave school during Years 11 and 12, parents or legal guardians must obtain the Minister for Education and Training's approval for a Notice of arrangements.
+If your child wants to leave school during Years 11 and 12, you must get the Minister for Education's approval for a Notice of arrangements.

-- A child in Years 11 or 12 at school may attend a community based course.
-Younger students may also take part in community based courses as long as they remain enrolled at school.
+Your child in Year 11 or 12 may attend a community-based course.
+If they are younger than Year 11 or 12, they may also take part in community-based courses as long as they remain enrolled at school.

 An exemption is only available for students in (or about to begin) Year 10 or above or who will reach the age of 15 years 6 months or more in the year for which an exemption is sought.

-An exemption permits a child to pursue an alternative option to full-time schooling - usually a combination of education, training or employment such as an apprenticeship.
-The child's parent or legal guardian must apply for the exemption.
+An exemption permits your child to pursue an alternative option to full-time schooling – usually a combination of education, training or employment, such as an apprenticeship.
+You (parent or legal guardian) must apply for the exemption.

 Exemption for students enrolled at a public school

-If the child is enrolled at a public school, advice should be sought from the child's school principal or Education regional office.
+If your child is enrolled at a public school, seek advice from your child’s school principal or education regional office.

 Exemption form for students enrolled at a non-government school

-If the child is enrolled in a non-government school, the form below must be submitted to the Director General of the Department of Education.
-The exemption must be recommended by the Principal of the school the child is attending.
+If your child is enrolled in a non-government school, submit the Application for exemption from compulsory school enrolment (non-government schools) form to the Director General of the Department of Education.
+The principal of your child's school must recommend the exemption.

 Department of Education